sashirestela/simple-openai/README.md

 ## ✅ Supported Services
 Simple-OpenAI seeks to stay up to date with the most recent changes in OpenAI.
-Currently, it supports all existing features until [April 29th, 2024](https://platform.openai.com/docs/changelog/apr-29th-2024) and will continue to update with future changes.
+Currently, it supports all existing features until [May 6th, 2024](https://platform.openai.com/docs/changelog/may-6th-2024) and will continue to update with future changes.

 Full support for all of the OpenAI services: